“If you stay, we’ll start on that Classic Series right away. You’ll be in charge. I’ll talk to the CEO today.”

 I longed for wilder nature.
 Wilder work.
 A wilder life.
 And I knew I had to turn a lot of things upside down to get there.

 That wildness is a physical place.
-I need the rustling of leaves, the wide-open spaces, the mist rising from the lake in the fall.
-I need the night sky, undimmed by a million streetlights.
-I need the watchful gaze of the deer as she crosses our meadow at dawn.
-Something in me awakes then.
+It’s the rustling of leaves, the wide-open spaces, the mist rising from the lake in the fall.
+It’s the night sky, undimmed by a million streetlights.
+It’s the watchful gaze of the deer as she crosses our meadow at dawn.
+All the things that bring me alive.

 But the wildness is something else, too.